Singapore in technical recession after GDP shrinks 41.2% in Q2 from preceding quarter due to COVID-19

 Meanwhile, domestically oriented services sectors such as food services, retail and business services were also "significantly affected" by the circuit breaker rules, it said.

-Manufacturing was the only sector to see growth.
-The sector expanded 2.5 per cent year-on-year in the second quarter, although slowing down from the 8.2 per cent growth in the previous three months.
+Manufacturing was the only sector to see growth when compared to the same period last year.
+The sector expanded 2.5 per cent year-on-year, although slowing down from the 8.2 per cent growth in the previous three months.
+On a quarterly basis, the sector contracted 23.1 per cent.

 MTI said output in the biomedical manufacturing cluster surged during the second quarter, but weak external demand and workplace disruptions during the circuit breaker weighed on output in the chemicals, transport engineering and general manufacturing clusters.